TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Escape.md

 <br />

-There are several ways to abuse this template.
+There are several ways to abuse this template — we’ll cover the main ones.

-We're going to cover them all.

 <br />

-### 1ST OPTION - Certify/Rubeus:
+### 1st Option - Certify/Rubeus:

 <br />

 To exploit this, we can continue reading the [README.md](https://github.com/GhostPack/Certify) of Certify, following the scenario 3 steps.

-The first step is to request an alternative certificate with the name of `"administrator"`, generating a `cert.pem`:
+First, we request a certificate impersonating the user `administrator`, which generates a `cert.pem` file:

 <br />